privacygmail cleanupemail security

 • You're comfortable with responsible server-side processing

-• You trust their data handling policies and practices
+• You trust their data handling policies

-• You need features requiring server-side processing
+• You need features that require server-side processing

-Why it's second choice for privacy:
+Why it's the second choice on privacy:

 • Server-side processing (emails uploaded to servers)

-• But: Clear 45-day retention policy
+• But: a clear 45-day retention policy

 • But: GDPR compliant with EU servers